highlyUnderrated/Squadcast-EventHooks-Middleware/README.md

 ![image](assets/SQ.svg)
-# Squadcast Event Hooks Middleware
+# Squadcast Webhook Connectors

-This repository contains the code for the Squadcast Middleware and is intended to be used along with Event Hooks.
+This repository contains the code for the Squadcast Webhook Connectors and is intended to be used along with Event Hooks.
 The repository supports :
 1. Slack
 2. Trello